Telogen Effluvium

 Book a Consultation

-Whatever your hair loss situation, during a consultation (which we never charge for) our hair loss consultant will show you the best Aderans option available to solve your specific hair loss requirements.
+During a hair loss consultation (which we never charge for) our hair loss consultant will get to know you and your hair loss challenges first before showing you the best option available to solve your specific hair loss requirements.
 Please refer to our consultation process to find out more.

 Please follow the links below to find out more about the Aderans options.